fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 A better question could be

-> * In the exercise 2.15 when I try to add a new person to the app, server responds to 403, despite the request looks ok to me.
+> * In the exercise 2.15 when I try to add a new person to the app, server responds to 403, despite the request looking ok to me.
 >
 > The code looks like this
 >